KiranDLExperience/ComputeSquaresWithCUnit/README.md

     make makeunittestsuite
     ./runtest

-To run the GitHub Actions workflows, you need to create a GitHub Actions repository and push the code to your repository.
-You will also need to create a Docker registry and publish the Docker image to your registry.
+To run the GitHub Actions workflows, you need to clone the repository .
 Once you have done this, you can trigger the workflows by pushing events to your repository or manually triggering the workflows.

 Happy Coding!